Rights groups criticize EU plans to strengthen Frontex – DW – 09/05/2024

 They fear that more resources for Frontex could become instrumental in pushing migrants back into the hands of authoritarian regimes.

-Last year, Finland accused Russia of weaponizing migration when there was an influx of migrants including from Syrians and Somalians into the country.
+Last year, Finland accused Russia of weaponizing migration after an influx of migrants, including people from Syria and Somalia, entered the country.

-Back in 2021, Poland accused Russia of orchestrating a migrant crisis on the EU's doorsteps on the Belarus-Poland border.
+Back in 2021, Poland said Russia was orchestrating a migrant crisis on the EU's doorsteps on the Belarus-Poland border.

 In an interview with Russian state media last month, Belarusian President Alexander Lukashenko threatened the EU that he would let the migrants "go wherever they want," unless sanctions against him were lifted.

-Frontex' new drones and other surveillance equipment is expected to be deployed on land borders to help member states spot refugee flow on Russian territory.
+Frontex's new drones and other surveillance equipment are expected to be deployed on land borders to help member states spot refugees on Russian territory.

-But as far-right parties are making more gains across Europe and as centrist parties are also beginning to take a firmer stance against uncontrolled immigration, some activists fear the video intelligence gathered by drones may be used to stop them from setting foot in the EU.
+But as far-right parties make more gains across Europe and centrist parties also begin to take a firmer stance against uncontrolled immigration, some activists fear the video intelligence gathered by drones may be used to stop them from setting foot in the EU in the first place.

-The Abolish Frontex campaign which is comprised of several NGOs said that the rise of the far right and the shift of center and liberal parties towards the right, has boosted the support for Frontex.
+The Abolish Frontex campaign, which is comprised of several NGOs, said the rise of the far right and the shift of center and liberal parties toward the right has boosted support for Frontex.

 "Frontex is being strengthened by far-right anti-immigrant politics to stop migrants from reaching the EU so they don't have a chance to even apply for asylum which is a valid right," according to Josephine Valeske, a member of the group.
 "Frontex is getting the drones and more forces to push back the migrants."

-In two separate letters in May and June this year, more than a dozen EU member states called on Ylva Johansson, EU Commissioner for Home Affairs, to step up the management of asylum seekers.
-One of the letters said that the bloc should shift focus, "from managing irregular migration in Europe" to supporting transit countries or "regions of origin."
+In two separate letters in May and June, more than a dozen EU member states called on Ylva Johansson, EU home affairs commissioner, to step up the management of asylum-seekers.
+One of the letters said the bloc should shift focus, "from managing irregular migration in Europe" to supporting transit countries or "regions of origin."

-Oliver Kulikowski, spokesperson of Sea Watch, a German NGO operating in the Mediterranean Sea and commissioning ships to rescue migrants, said that Frontex would likely use its aerial surveillance equipment to spot migrants and share their coordinates with "militias of the so-called Libyan coastguard."
+Oliver Kulikowski, a spokesperson for Sea-Watch, a German humanitarian group operating in the Mediterranean Sea and commissioning ships to rescue migrants, said Frontex would likely use its aerial surveillance equipment to spot migrants and share their coordinates with "militias of the so-called Libyan coast guard."
 He said that once migrants would be back in Libya, they could be subjected to "torture, slavery and death," a claim substantiated by a UN-backed inquiry.

-Amnesty International last year said the returnees risked "arbitrary detention and torture," in Libya.
+Amnesty International last year said returnees risked "arbitrary detention and torture," in Libya.

-Borowski explained that in a search and rescue situation, Frontex would usually allert the nearest rescue coordination centers regardless of where they are, Libya included.
-But he emphasised that while Frontex provided technology and support, "the decision-making for interventions or rescue operations lies with the authorities on the ground or at sea."
+Borowski, of Frontex, explained that in a search-and-rescue situation, Frontex would usually alert the nearest rescue coordination centers regardless of where they are, Libya included.
+But he emphasized that while Frontex provided technology and support, "the decision-making for interventions or rescue operations lies with the authorities on the ground or at sea."

 The inquiry concluded that, "current rules prevented Frontex from taking a more active role in the Adriana incident," and that it is "dependent on the actions of Member States to uphold its fundamental rights obligations and its duty to save lives."